Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: OBS_SMCap

 	:Description:
-		Use only if soil moisture is observed and provided in the met forcing file and smd_choice = 1 or 2.
+		Use only if soil moisture is observed and provided in the met forcing file and `SMDMethod` = 1 or 2.
 Use of observed soil moisture not currently tested

 	:Configuration:
 		.. csv-table::